Metabolix/HackBGRT/README.md

 Sometimes the first boot is very slow (multiple minutes) for an unknown reason.
 Wait patiently until you get into Windows.
 Try to reboot at least a few times to see if it gets any better.
 It it does not, there's not much else to do than give up.

-### Image is not visible
+### Image is not visible, "nothing happens"

+Run the setup again and select the option to check the boot log.
+Continue troubleshooting according to the log contents:

+#### Log is empty

+If the log is empty, then HackBGRT is not in use.
+Many computers now have a security feature which causes this problem: the computer resets some settings on reboot and skips the newly-installed HackBGRT.

+You have to fix this manually.
+(After all, the security feature is specifically designed to prevent automatic changes.)

+1. Run the setup again.
+2. Select the option "boot to UEFI setup".
+3. After a reboot, you should get into your computer's own setup utility (UEFI or Firmware settings, or so-called "BIOS").
+4. Find boot options and the list of boot entries.
+5. Select HackBGRT as the default boot entry (before Windows Boot Loader).

+The setup utility is different for each computer and manufacturer, so search online for "[computer model] UEFI setup" or "firmware setup" for images and instructions.

+Some people report that HackBGRT is not visible in the computer settings.
+That's unfortunately a problem with your computer, and you should ask your computer manufacturer how to edit boot entries inside your computer settings.
+HackBGRT needs to boot `\EFI\HackBGRT\loader.efi`.

+If all else fails and you are sure about your computer skills, you can try the legacy installation method.
+The method bypasses this particular problem but may cause very serious problems if configured incorrectly.

+#### Log is not empty

-Try to remove HackBGRT and install it first with the default config and image.
+Try to reinstall HackBGRT with the default configuration and image.
-Some people report that installing another time (without first uninstalling) may also help.

 If the default logo works, try again with your custom image.
 Make sure that the image has a reasonable size and position and that you haven't messed up `config.txt`.

-If the default logo does not work, run the setup again and select the option to check the boot log.
+If the default logo does not work, check the boot log again.
-If the boot log is empty, then HackBGRT is not properly installed or you haven't properly rebooted.
-If the boot log has contents but you didn't see the logo, there is some other problem.
 You may report an issue and attach the `setup.log` file.

 ### Impossible to boot at all